“You must live in the present, launch yourself on every wave, find your eternity in each moment.” – Henry David Thoreau

 Follow up to the above post

-I’d almost forgotten I’d started this post, as the following day I noticed what I thought was a mosquito or spider bite on my stomach.
+I’d almost forgotten I’d started this post, as the following day I noticed a mosquito bite on my stomach.
+I had left the windows open in my hotel room and there are no screens.
 I went to the Farmacia and got what I thought might help, but it worsened with each day until I returned home 5 days later.
 I went to a minor emergency clinic on Sunday, then on Tuesday, I went to the ER at the insistence of my primary care physician.
 I was admitted to the hospital and stayed for a week, received two weeks of out-patient daily IV antibiotic infusions at the hospital and followed that up with 2 weeks of oral antibiotics.

 It was a bacterial infection caused by the mosquito bite.
 They call them Zanzara in Italian and they can be brutal.
 It caused a serious infection in my abdominal wall including cellulitis and sepsis.

-Although I didn’t feel my best, I refused to let it get the best of me and continued to enjoy the rest of the trip.
-The trip was in no way ruined by it and it will not dissuade me from going back.
+Although I didn’t feel my best, I refused to let it get the best of me and continued to enjoy the rest of the trip including a day trip to Sienna.
+My trip was in no way ruined by it and it will not dissuade me from going back.
 I’m already planning trip number three!

 The time at home with my sister from Oklahoma to help me for the first 2 weeks, definitely gave me many hours of doing nothing.
 We watched movies, talked, and just hung out.
 There were a few trips to Target, Michael’s and Hobby Lobby to get me out of the house and walking to get my strength back…at least that’s what my sister and I are calling it!
 It was a wonderful time of just being.